-Her book Object and Apparition: Envisioning the Christian Divine in the Colonial Andes (University of Arizona Press, 2013) demonstrates that Catholicism took hold in the Andes only when native Andeans actively envisioned, and materialized, images of Christ and the Virgin Mary.
-She is now finishing a book on liturgical textiles created in Spanish America, with an eye to how these works reformulated local textile traditions, responded to a hierarchy of value that privileged imported textiles, and contributed to new Catholic visual cultures.
+Her first book Object and Apparition: Envisioning the Christian Divine in the Colonial Andes (University of Arizona Press, 2013) demonstrates that Catholicism took hold in the Andes only when native Andeans actively envisioned, and materialized, images of Christ and the Virgin Mary.
+Her second book, forthcoming with the University of Notre Dame press, is entitled Clothing the New World Church: Liturgical Textiles of Spanish America, 1520–1820.
+She shows how church textiles reformulated local textile traditions, responded to a hierarchy of value that privileged imported textiles, and contributed to new Catholic visual cultures.

 Dr. Stanfield-Mazzi attended Smith College for her B.A. and received her M.A. and Ph.D. from the University of California, Los Angeles.
 Her fellowships include a National Resource Fellowship to study Quechua and a Fulbright-Hays Dissertation Research Abroad Fellowship for study in Peru.
 She was a visiting professor at Tulane University before coming to the University of Florida.
 In Fall 2015 she was a Visiting Research Fellow at the Sainsbury Research Unit at the University of East Anglia, U.K.